CoreLink-beijing/CL32Q0-CMSIS-DSP/README.md

 For each module:

-1. Port to PULPino.
+1. Port to CL32Q0.
 2. Test it.
 3. Benchmark basic implementation.
-4. Optimize the implementation with PULPino DSP extension.
+4. Optimize the implementation with CL32Q0 DSP extension.(TODO)
 5. Test it.
-6. Benchmark DSP implementation.
+6. Benchmark DSP implementation.(TODO)
 7. Benchmark ARM m4 and compare results.

 #